Struki84/exa/claude_search.md

 ### 1. Pre-requisites and installation
 Before you can use this guide you will need to have [python3](https://www.python.org/doc/) and [pip](https://pip.pypa.io/en/stable/installation/) installed on your machine.

-For the purpose of this guide we will need to import:
+For the purpose of this guide we will need to install:

 - `anthropic` library to perform Claude api calls and completions
 - `exa_py` library to perform Exa search